MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 4. On your computer, in Adobe Acrobat Reader, open the **Guides-CircularCodeAnchor** file.

+    >[!IMPORTANT]
+    >Dynamics 365 Guides supports one size of circular code anchor.
+Printing the anchor at the specified size is crucial to ensure the best possible alignment accuracy.
+If you use Adobe Acrobat Reader, you can set the specified size for best printing results.

 5. Select **File** > **Print**, and then, under **Page Sizing & Handling**, select the **Actual size** option.

     ![Actual size option](media/adobe-actual-size.PNG "Actual size option")